GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/zephyr_native_posix/README.md

 ## Troubleshooting

 ### Installing Dependecies
-If you're recieving a configuring incomplete error then you might not have the correct compiler installed, to download device-tree-compiler run the following command:
+If you're encountering the error `Configuring incomplete, errors occurred!` then you may be missing build requirements.
+Install the `device-tree-compiler` and `gperf` packages using the appropriate tools for your environment.
+For example, in Linux you can use `apt-get` as follows:

 ```bash
 sudo apt-get install device-tree-compiler gperf